-Two offices are dedicated space for the executive director of OCCI and the director of the baking and pastry program.
+Three offices are dedicated space for the executive director of OCCI, the financial aid representative and the admissions representative.
 One office has a large storage closet that houses books and equipment used by students for the general education classes.

-F. Cafeteria/dining room
+f.
+Cafeteria/dining room